cbachhuber/opencv-wiki/Intel's-Deep-Learning-Inference-Engine-backend.md

 #### Raspbian Stretch

 Use Docker to cross-compile OpenCV for Raspberry Pi.
-Check that `cat /proc/cpuinfo` detects ARMv7 CPU architecture (starts from Raspberry Pi 2 model B).
+Check that `uname -m` detects `armv7l` CPU architecture (starts from Raspberry Pi 2 model B).

 1. Create a folder named `debian_9_armhf` with a file `Dockerfile` with the following content: